 It has been confirmed that Quibi will be partnering with two British TV studios to create content for the site.
 In early July 2019, BBC Studios confirmed they will be producing a nature series for their first commission.
 Currently titled Fierce Queens, and narrated by Reese Witherspoon, the series will focus on a variety of female animals and how they interact with the natural world.
 According to Variety, BBC Studios will also have “a small stake in the business.”

-On top of that, the Manchester-based production company Workerbee will be producing a stunt show with Idris Elba and professional rally driver Ken Block for Quibi, Deadline reports.
-Part of EndemolShine UK, Workerbee will be co-producing the show with Elba’s Green Door Pictures according to Deadline and will be titled Elba vs. Block.
+On top of that, the Manchester-based production company Workerbee will be producing a stunt show with Idris Elba and professional rally driver Ken Block, per Deadline.
+Part of EndemolShineUK, Workerbee will be co-producing the show with Elba’s Green Door Pictures and will be titled Elba vs. Block.

-As Katzenberg summarised pretty succinctly, Quibi “is just merging [film storytelling and episodic television] together to what we hope is the third generation of film narrative.”
+As Katzenberg summarised pretty succinctly, Quibi “is just merging [film storytelling and episodic television] together to what we hope is the third generation of film narrative”.

 Most Dangerous Game (starring Liam Hemsworth and Christoph Waltz), Survive (Sophie Turner and Corey Hawkins), Chrissy’s Court (Chrissy Teigen), the Punk’d reboot (hosted by Chance the Rapper), and Nikki Fre$h (starring Nicole Richie).
 By the end of its first year, Quibi is planning to have a library of “175 original shows and 8,500 episodes”, per Radio Times.

 This will include the anticipated remakes of How To Lose A Guy In 10 Days, The Fugitive, and Varsity Blues, per PC Mag, and will see revivals of Reno!
 911 and Legends of the Hidden Temple.